 3300.
 Applied Public Relations Theory and Concepts (3).
-Prerequisite: ADV 3310 or PR 3310.
+Prerequisite: C or better in ADV 3310 or PR 3310.
 Examination of public relations and relevant persuasion, media, and communication theories; practical application of theory for understanding and solving public relations problems and developing strategy.

 3310.
 Principles of Public Relations (3).
 A study of the policies and procedures of creating and maintaining goodwill among organizations' various publics.
 Examines the many aspects of public relations as a staff and management function.

 3311.
 Public Relations Strategies (3).
-Prerequisite: PR 3310.
+Prerequisite: C or better in PR 3310.
 Strategic management of public relations by analyzing the PR process as it relates to PR theory and practice.

 3312.
 Public Relations Writing (3).
-Prerequisites: PR 3310 and JOUR 2310 with a grade of C or higher.
-An overview of the audience analysis, media analysis, and the logic and language skills needed to construct persuasive messages used in the public relations profession.
+Prerequisites: C or better in PR 3311 and either JOUR 2310 or MCOM 2320.
+An overview of audience analysis, media analysis, and the logic and language skills needed to construct persuasive messages used in the public relations profession.
 (Writing Intensive)

 3341.
 Public Relations Graphics and Production (3).
-Prerequisite: PR 3310 or 3311 with a grade of C or higher.
+Prerequisite: C or better in PR 3310 or 3311.
 Design, composition, layout, typography and production applied to public relations; use of computer as a layout and design tool for visual communications.

 3354.
 Sports Public Relations (3).
 Examination of the roles and responsibilities of public relations practitioners working in the sports industry at the professional and collegiate levels.

 3390.
 Internship in Public Relations (3).
-Prerequisite: Junior or senior standing; JOUR 2310; PR 3310, 3311, 3312 with a grade of C or higher, 2.5 GPA, and recommendation of faculty member and internship coordinator.
+Prerequisite: Junior or senior standing; C or better in MCOM 2320 or JOUR 2310, and PR 3311 and 3312; 2.5 TTU GPA, and recommendation of faculty member and internship coordinator.
 Minimum of 160 hours supervised employment in media or communications organization.
 Weekly reports, interviews, and term paper required.
-Must be taken pass-fail..Back to Top
+Must be taken pass-fail.

 4000.
 Special Public Relations Project in Integrated Communication (V1-3).
-Prerequisite: Consent of instructor.
+Prerequisite: Instructor consent.
 A hands-on experience in developing and presenting a PR campaign for a business problem or opportunity.
 May be repeated once for credit.

 4300.
 Individual Study in Public Relations (3).
-Prerequisite: 9 hours of public relations courses with a grade of C or higher.
+Prerequisite: C or better in 9 hours of public relations courses.

 4301.
 Special Topics in Public Relations (3).
 Considers selected topics in public relations.
 May be repeated for credit when topics vary.

 4308.
 Public Relations Practice and Professionalism (3).
-Prerequisite: C or higher in PR 3312.
+Prerequisite: C or better in PR 3311.
 Investigation of the professional world of public relations practice as it relates to personnel, program, and career management.
 Consideration of legal, financial, and ethical issues.

 4312.
 Public Relations Campaigns (3).
-Prerequisites: PR 3312 and either MCOM 3380 or PR 3380 with a grade of C or higher.
+Prerequisites: C or better in PR 3312, PR 4308, and either MCOM 3380 or PR 3380.
 Public relations campaign planning, preparation, and presentation in problem-solving mode.
 Setting objectives; executing research projects; evaluating creative media promotion; and preparing public relations plans, messages, budgets.
 (Writing Intensive)